mmiscool/BREP/README.md

 - 3MF exporter: `src/exporters/threeMF.js` (packages geometry and optional attachments using JSZip).
 - Export dialog: `src/UI/toolbarButtons/exportButton.js`.
 - Import logic: `src/UI/toolbarButtons/importButton.js`.
-- JSON ↔ XML helpers for the embedded history: `src/utils/jsonXml.js`.
+- Feature history is now embedded directly as JSON without XML conversion.

 Notes and limitations
 - 3MF export focuses on geometry and editable history.
 It also tags each triangle with its originating face label using a per-object BaseMaterials resource (face names appear as material names).
 No physically-accurate materials or textures are exported.